turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_trusted_ami/README.md

-# AWS EC2 Instance - restrict instance images to trusted AMI
+# AWS EC2 Instance - Restrict Instance Images to trusted AMI

 ## Use case

-Use this policy if you would like to restrict the usage of EC2 instance images to trusted AMI whitelisted beforehand
+Use this policy if you would like to restrict the usage of EC2 Instance Images to a list of trusted AMIs.

 ## Implementation Details